-Easily calculate your childcare costs and maximise your
+Easily calculate your childcare costs and maximise your government top-up entitlement each quarter.

 Increases government top-up limit from £500 to £1,000 per quarter (£4,000 per year instead of £2,000).